-Note: This penalty is a maximum penalty (section 4D, Crimes Act 1914).
+- Note 1: This penalty is a maximum penalty (section 4D, Crimes Act 1914).
 A court may impose an appropriate fine instead of or as well as imprisonment (subsection 4B(2), Crimes Act 1914).
 If a body corporate is convicted of the offence, a court may impose a fine not more than 5 times the maximum fine that the court could impose on an individual for the same offence (subsection 4B(3), Crimes Act 1914).
-Penalty units are defined in section 4AA of the Crimes Act 1914.
+Penalty units are defined in section 4AA of the Crimes Act 1914. - Note 2: Chapter 2 of the Criminal Code sets out the general principles of criminal responsibility.